5 Common Mistakes People Make At Grappling Competitions

-From watching BJJ competitors of all levels I’ve noticed that if someone pulls in the opening moments of a match they are more likely to win than if they wait a while, and if someone lets themselves get taken down before attaining a guard their statistically likely to lose.
-I’m not saying everyone should pull guard, but a transition should be made to the ground as quickly as possible and if you’re not going to take the other person down, just pull guard.
+From watching BJJ competitors of all levels I’ve noticed that if someone pulls guard in the opening moments of a match they are more likely to win than if they wait a while.
+And if someone lets themselves get taken down before attaining a guard their statistically likely to lose.
+I’m not saying everyone should pull guard, but a transition should be made to the ground as quickly as possible and if you’re not going to take the other person down, maybe just pull guard.

-I came over and told him that he didn’t do anything morally wrong, it was obvious to me that the slam was not malicious but was certainly a disqualifiable offense, I told him to take a deep breath that he had plenty of matches left.
+I came over and told him that he didn’t do anything morally wrong.
+It was obvious to me that the slam was not malicious but was certainly a against the rules.
+I told him to take a deep breath that he had plenty of matches left.
 He came back and lost most of the rest of his matches.
 He allowed his one mistake to ruin his day.
 If you lose, don’t let that set the tone for your whole day.